 The way we sell is changing, advertisements and sales pitches are no longer the one and only way to sell a product.
 With all the content on the web, blogs and online media, “selling” really has turned into “giving information”.
 Sales pitches hide in reviews, recommendations, and tips, and these are in most cases much more successful than boring slogans.

-(It also does not mean that the information you are reading in that product review or How-To article cannot be trusted anymore: The review will still be an honest review of a trusted reviewer.
-Otherwise the reviewer will not have an audience for long.)
+(It also does not mean that the information you are reading in that product review or How-To article cannot be trusted any more: The review will still be an honest review of a trusted reviewer.
+Otherwise, the reviewer will not have an audience for long.)

 And again this can only work if your audience trusts you after you build a reputation as a person who is constantly providing valuable and honest advice.

 Instead of repeating a sales pitch over and over again, tips on how to use a product and what you can achieve with it are what is going to sell in social media – but only if there is a real and trusted person behind it.
-Often the personal story of a person even gets more important then the specifications of the product the person sells.
+Often the personal story of a person even gets more important than the specifications of the product the person sells.